ibanez-comvex/digima-design-system/docs/components/tables.md

 #### Expandable/Collapsable

 Rows can be consolidated into a single row that can be expand/collapsed to reveal/hide additional related information.
+When the "plus" icon is clicked, any previously expanded row should be automatically collapsed.

 {% include images.html caption="Clicking the plus icon expands the table to reveal more information" name="anatomy-tables-row-expandable" invisionID="396218082" %}